suptext/suptext.github.io/code/from/2024/07/26/building-quickset.md

 During my master's and early PhD, Google Sheets had been my goto for data analytical needs.
 Having your data and methods side by side, freely assignable to a seemingly infinite grid opens many doors.
 I was especially fond of Sheets ability to do array operations, which meant you could define a function in a single cell and execute it to a range of cells elsewhere---something Microsoft Excel had implemented but felt more cumbersome to use at the time.
-The `query` function also had leg up o
+The `query` function also had leg up when it came to more complex filtering and sorting operations.
+I've built various tool using just these inbuilt functions, from heat maps to corpus processors and text graph extractors.

 #### From note to notebook

 #### From window to class
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE2MzIxOTU0LC01MDEwODc1ODIsLTIwMj
-c4Njg3OTksNTgxMjA2NzE5LC05NzA3NDM4ODgsMTUxMTUzNjY3
-Nl19
+eyJoaXN0b3J5IjpbMTgwNDczNjU4NCwtNTAxMDg3NTgyLC0yMD
+I3ODY4Nzk5LDU4MTIwNjcxOSwtOTcwNzQzODg4LDE1MTE1MzY2
+NzZdfQ==
 -->